Spinach is one of the most nutritious vegetables in the world.

 As shown in the table, spinach is a very low-energy food and contains a minimal amount of calories.

-The calories in spinach are primarily from small amounts of carbohydrate and protein, with minimal fat content.
+The calories in spinach are primarily from small amounts of carbohydrates and protein, with minimal fat content.

 |Amount (% RDA)|